kon5ad/training.kon.net/notes/git.training.md

 - Unreachable objects are garbage collected

 ### Merging

-Creates a simple commit with 2 parents
+Creates a simple commit but it has 2 parents.

-_Fast forward_ is just moving the head to an existing commit
+_Fast forward_ is just moving a branch to an existing commit.
+This happens when git has a commit that is suitable.
+For example when merging backwards.

 ```bash
 # Merges a branch into HEAD
 git merge <branchname>
 ```

+#### Conflicts
+Git is informed that the conflict is resolved by the *add* command.

 ### Rebasing